itflow-org/itflow/README.md

 - On top of the technical day to day, you also have to take care of the financial side of the business - consistent pricing, quotes/invoicing, and accounting.

 ### The Solution: ITFlow
-- ITFlow consolidates common MSP needs (documentation, ticketing, and accounting) into one system to help you do what you do best - IT.
+- ITFlow consolidates common MSP needs (documentation, ticketing, and accounting) into one system

 ### In Beta
 * This project is still in early beta and is considered a **work in progress**.
 Many changes are being performed and may cause breakage upon updates.
 * Currently, we strongly recommend against storing confidential information in ITFlow; ITFlow has not undergone a third-party security assessment.
-* We are hoping to have a stable 1.0 release by July 2022.
+* We are hoping to have a stable 1.0 release by Dec 2022.

 <!-- BUILT WITH -->
 ### Built With